Unified Micromechanics Theory of Composites: Estimation of a set of surrogate operators

-\sffamily { {\bf Comment 9.1} The method in \cite{Xu`et`2021} (see also \cite{Xu`F`2020}) and \cite{You`et`2021}) defines the averaged displacement field as $\lle \widetilde {\bf u}\rle^{\Omega}_i(\bfx) =|\Omega_i|^{-1}\int_{\Omega_i} \widetilde \bfu(\bfchi)~d\bfchi $ where $\Omega_i$ is the averaging domain for a fixed grid point $\bfx$.
-This approach assigns the computed field to a fixed computational grid ${\bf \Lambda}$, producing a discrete kernel $\bfK^*_b$.
-In contrast, translation-averaging methods (e.g., Eq. (\ref{5.6})) use moving averaging cells, yielding continuous kernels.
-For a detailed comparison of discrete vs. continuous formulations, see \cite{Buryachenko`2022a}, p.
-895.

-\rmfamily The original approach in \cite{Silling`2020}, \cite{You`et`2020} estimates the kernel ${\bfcD}^{\rm DNS}$ by solving the optimization problem (\ref{9.2}).
-However, it does not establish that $\bfK^*_b$ can directly approximate statistical average stresses $\lle\bfsi\rle(\bfx)$, similar to how a micromodulus estimates the stress field $\bfsi(\bfx)$(\ref{2.17}).
+The original approach in \cite{{Silling2021},{Youet2020}} estimates the kernel $\bfK^*_b$ for ${\bfcD}^{\rm DNS}$ by solving the optimization problem (\ref{9.2}).
+However, it does not establish that $\bfK^*_b$ can directly approximate statistical average stresses $\lle\bfsi\rle(\bfx)$, similar to how a micromodulus estimates the stress field $\bfsi(\bfx)$ for homogeneous medium (\ref{2.17}).
 Moreover, within ${\bfcD}^{\rm DNS}$, key displacement averages inside inclusions, $\lle\bfu\rle_i(\bfx)$ ($\bfx\in v_i$), are not retained during the online stage.
 Instead of relying on $\bfK^*_{b}$, kernels $\bfK^*_{\rm u_i}$ and $\bfK^*_{\rm \sigma_i}$ are more applicable for nonlinear problems like fracture mechanics and plasticity.
 To address this, we use compactly supported forcing terms to construct surrogate operators, bypassing the need for effective moduli estimation via $ B^b\to \infty$.

-The upscaled peridynamic model allows for a coarser spatial discretization (see \cite{You`et`2022}, \cite{You`et`2023} and \cite{Silling`et`2023}) compared to DNS, greatly improving computational efficiency for large-scale simulations.
+The upscaled peridynamic model allows for a coarser spatial discretization (see \cite{{Youet2022},{Youet2023},{Sillinget2023}}) compared to DNS, greatly improving computational efficiency for large-scale simulations.
 However, estimating specific effective field parameters, such as $\lle\bfu\rle^{l(1)}(\bfx),\ \lle\bfsi\rle^{l(1)}(\bfx)$, ($\bfx\in R^d)$, is beyond the study's scope.
 This framework ensures scalability while preserving fidelity to micromechanical behavior within the RVE-based approach.